 Bright sunshine and clear weather make Arizona the perfect playground for your favorite outdoor activities before, or after, race day.
 Tee off on championship fairways, speedboat through colossal lakes, go from sun bathing to snow skiing in one day, then wake up and do it all over again.
 Wherever your sense of adventure leads you, you’ll always find yourself at the perfect destination.

 Looking to get out of the city and explore Arizona?
 Click here for day-trip ideas from Greater Phoenix, as well as several destinations worth traveling overnight for.

 - The Arizona State University Tempe Campus is home to more than 20 museums and galleries, including the contemporary ASU Art Museum.
 Visitors can also see themed exhibitions at the Gallery at the Tempe Center for the Arts, a beautiful venue with views of Tempe Town Lake.

 - Native Trails is a series of free outdoor festivals that celebrate Native American culture through music, song, dance, art and food.
 This event takes place most Thursdays and Saturdays from noon-1 p.m starting January 8 – April 4, 2015. at Scottsdale Civic Center Park.
 The galleries in the downtown Scottsdale Arts District stay open late on Thursdays for ArtWalk, featuring exhibitions, receptions and live entertainment.
-Join us on January 17 for a special Collector’s ArtWalk.
+Join us on January 15, 2015 for a special Collector’s ArtWalk.

 - Discover how Arizona became a state in the building where it actually happened.
 The Arizona Capitol Museum in Phoenix offers daily tours.
 Afterwards, explore Wesley Bolin Memorial Plaza with 29 memorials including the USS Arizona mast and anchor.
 Or, visit the 600-acre Rio Salado Habitat Restoration Area, a lush riparian corridor with five miles of paved and dirt trails and an Audubon Center.

 - One of Scottsdale’s best-known independent restaurants, FnB, dishes out sophisticated comfort food using seasonal, local and organic produce.
-Right next door – AZ Wine Merchants, Bodega and Baratin – expand on the local-love theme in the form of a wine store, boutique grocery and cozy, 35-seat café.
+Right next door – AZ Wine Merchants and Bodega– expand on the love of all things local in the form of a wine and boutique grocery store.
 At The Mission, experience a new twist on contemporary Latin cuisine such as Duck Carnitas Empanadas.